DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 : Let the Forwarder fetch Step Functions tags using GetResources API calls and apply them to logs and traces (if Step Functions tracing is enabled).
 If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.

 `DdStepFunctionTraceEnabled`
-: Set to true to enable log to trace conversion for all Step Functions.
+: Set to true to enable tracing for all Step Functions.

 `SourceZipUrl`
 : Do not change unless you know what you are doing.
 Override the default location of the function source code.